Making Milk Raw Again

 The Truth Behind Conventional Dairy Farms

-Have you ever driven through a place like California on I-5 (or many other major freeways that run through the massive state) and noticed the black and white cows that are crammed together on nothing but dirt and shelters?
+Have you ever driven through a place like California on I-5 (or many other major freeways that run through the massive state) and noticed the black and white cows that are crammed together on nothing but muck, mud, and shelters?
 If you’ve never noticed them, you’ve certainly smelled them on a warm day.
 If you haven’t had the joy of experiencing this lovely reality, allow me to paint the picture for you.
 You are traveling down the freeway and your air conditioning is running cool and clean.
 Suddenly this stench whiffs through your air vents and you are practically knocked off your seat.
-Within minutes you recognize “that smell” as you approach a mass of dark dirt and mud, and cows…hundreds of cows.
+Within minutes you recognize “that smell” as you approach a mass of dark dirt and grime, and cows…hundreds of cows.
 These cows are always black and white (Holstein is the usual breed) and there are always SO many of them, and absolutely no green grass to graze on or enjoy.
 As an animal lover, it's devastating to look upon.

 Denaturing a Perfect Food